Back to Blog

 The "One Less Thing" Factor That Closes Deals

-Talk to any experienced Austin real estate agent and they'll tell you the same thing: buyers at the $600K-and-up price point are not looking for projects.
-They want turnkey.
+Ask an Austin agent what buyers want at this price point and you will hear one word a lot: turnkey.
+Many buyers at the higher end of the Austin market are not looking for projects.
 They want to move in, set up their furniture, and live their life without a list of things that still need to be handled.

-Every feature that removes a future task from the buyer's mental checklist adds value to the home.
+Features that remove future chores can make a home feel easier to buy.
 A permanent lighting system checks several boxes at once.
 The buyer doesn't need to research lighting companies.
 They don't need to get quotes.
 They don't need to schedule an installation.
 They don't need to deal with holiday lights ever again.
 They don't need to think about exterior security lighting.
 It's done.
 It's there.
 It works.
 The app is on their phone and the warranty is in their name.

 That "one less thing to worry about" factor is hard to quantify on a spreadsheet, but agents who sell homes in Austin's premium neighborhoods will tell you it matters.
 Buyers who walk through a home and feel like everything has been handled are more likely to make a strong offer and less likely to negotiate aggressively on price.
 The home that feels finished gets treated differently than the one that still has a to-do list attached to it.